sharief007/graph-theory/README.md

 - [**Bellman-Ford Algorithm**](./bellman-ford-algorithm/): Finds the shortest path between nodes in a weighted graph, even when the edges have negative weights.

-- Floyd-Warshall Algorithm: Finds the shortest paths between all pairs of nodes in a weighted graph.
+- [**Floyd-Warshall Algorithm**](./floyd-warshall-algorithm/): Finds the shortest paths between all pairs of nodes in a weighted graph.
 It works with both positive and negative edge weights.

-- Prim's Algorithm: Finds the minimum spanning tree (MST) of a weighted undirected graph, which connects all the vertices with the minimum total edge weight.
+- [**Prim's Algorithm**](./prims-algorithm/): Finds the minimum spanning tree (MST) of a weighted undirected graph, which connects all the vertices with the minimum total edge weight.

 - Kruskal's Algorithm: Finds the minimum spanning tree of a weighted undirected graph, also by selecting edges with minimum weight.